jjlim7/funxyz-token-swap/README.md

 - Loading indicators on token boxes
 - Disabled input during loading

-## Styling

-The application uses a modern, gradient-based design with:

-- **Color Scheme**: Blue primary color with gray accents
-- **Responsive Layout**: Mobile-first approach
-- **Animations**: Smooth transitions and loading spinners
-- **Accessibility**: Clear visual hierarchy and readable fonts

-## Browser Support

-- Chrome/Edge (latest)
-- Firefox (latest)
-- Safari (latest)
-- Mobile browsers (iOS Safari, Chrome Mobile)

 ## Performance Optimizations

 - Debounced USD input to reduce API calls
 - Memoized calculations to prevent unnecessary re-renders
 - Lazy loading of token data
 - Efficient state management with Zustand

-## Troubleshooting

-### API Key Issues
-- Ensure `VITE_FUNKIT_API_KEY` is set in `.env`
-- Check that the API key is valid and has appropriate permissions

-### Token Not Found
-- Verify the token symbol is correct
-- Check that the chain ID is supported
-- Try refreshing the page

-### Price Data Not Loading
-- Check your internet connection
-- Verify the API is accessible
-- Try clicking the retry button on error messages